 Professor Garry has retired from teaching, but continues to serve on M.A. thesis committees.
 Since retiring from Cal State LA, she has held visiting appointments as Humphrey Chair of Feminist Philosophy at the University of Waterloo in Ontario and Fulbright Professor at Eötvös Loránd University in Budapest.

 With Serene Khader and Alison Stone I co-edited The Routledge Companion to Feminist Philosophy, a collection of 56 original essays, which appeared in Spring 2017.
-The three of us are also Interim Editors of Hypatia: A Journal of Feminist Philosophy from July 2017 to July 2018.
+The three of us were also Interim Editors of Hypatia: A Journal of Feminist Philosophy from July 2017 through December 2018.

 I co-edited with Talia Bettcher,Transgender Studies and Feminism: Theory, Politics, and Gender Realities (special issue of Hypatia Vol. 24:3 Summer 2009).